1908 Kennedy must have been a hard act to follow.

 But Hopkins realized that everybody advertising canned beans merely stated: “Buy My Brand.”
 Nobody explained what the benefit of their product was.

-John E. Kennedy also knew this.
+Time-out: John E. Kennedy also knew this.
 That’s why he re-published his book: “Reason Why Advertising.”
-He had already worked out, years before Hopkins, that you had to give your prospective customers a “reason why” they should buy your product.
+He had already worked out, years before Hopkins, that you had to give your prospective customers a “reason why” they should buy your product. |

 So, Hopkins ran an advertising campaign that explained how it took 16 hours to bake beans at home, and you could never make home baked beans digestible.